ds-wizard/guide/docs/more/development/integration-questions/integration-widget.rst

 Implementation
 ==============

-The actual implementation is done using `DSW Integration Widget SDK <https://github.com/ds-wizard/dsw-integration-widget-sdk>`_.
+The actual implementation is done using `DSW Integration SDK <https://github.com/ds-wizard/dsw-integration-sdk>`_.
 We recommend reading the readme and explore the examples to understand how it works.